Reliance Jio hikes prepaid tariffs by 20% effective December 1

 Telecom service provider, Reliance Jio has announced a 20 percent hike in its prepaid tariffs beginning December 1, 2021.
-The development comes soon after rival telecom giant Bharti Airtel increased its prepaid tariffs by up to 25 percent last week.
+Last week telecom companies Bharti Airtel and Vi (Vodafone Idea) increased prepaid tariffs by 20-25 percent.

-The company, in a statement said, "In line with its commitment to further strengthen a sustainable telecom industry, where every Indian is empowered with a true digital life, Jio today
+Reliance Jio said on November 28, "In line with its commitment to further strengthen a sustainable telecom industry, where every Indian is empowered with a true digital life, Jio today (November 28) announced its new unlimited plans.
+These plans will provide the best value in the industry.
+Upholding the Jio promise of providing the best-quality service at the lowest price globally, Jio customers will continue to be the biggest beneficiaries."

+Jio had brought a revolution in India with cheap data rates.
+The company announced that the new unlimited plans will go live on December 1 and can be opted from all existing touchpoints and channels.

 Here's a look at the latest plans: